hohno-46466/rZone--IP65_SensorBox-N/SensorBox1/src/README.md

 # rZone--IP65_SensorBox-N/SensorBox1/src
-Sensor boxes that comply with IP65 standards
+Sensor Box No.1 that comply with IP65 standards